zorael/kameloso/README.md

 ## Windows

-Plugins that access the web, including the webtitles and `bash.org` quotes plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
+Plugins that access the web will not work out of the box with secure HTTPS connections due to missing libraries.
 Download a "light" installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.

 When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
 Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that, such as with the Admin plugin's `save` command, or its `quit` command outright to exit immediately.